Trigger a workflow from another workflow with GitHub Actions

 - Add the

-as secrets in your repository settings.
-Name themAPP_ID
+app_idandapp_private_keyas secrets in your repository settings.
+Name themAPP_IDandAPP_PRIVATE_KEY.

 Step 3: Create the triggered workflow